-Almach: Quadruple star system | EarthSky.org
+Almach, a quadruple star system in Andromeda

-The constellation Andromeda the Princess is renowned for the Andromeda galaxy, but anyone with even a modest telescope would be remiss to overlook Andromeda’s star Almach (Gamma Andromedae), which appears in a telescope as one of the finest double stars in all the heavens.
+The constellation Andromeda the Princess is renowned for the Andromeda galaxy.
+But even a modest telescope will show another excellent target in Andromeda: the multiple star system Almach (Gamma Andromedae).
+It appears through a small telescope as one of the finest double stars in all the heavens.
 One component of this telescopic double appears golden, and the other component appears indigo blue.
-What’s more, further research has shown that Almach is really four stars.
+Further research has shown that Almach is really four stars.

-How to find the star Almach.
+Try different eyepieces at your small telescope, to see which one gives you the most vivid view of this colorful double.

+Today, it’s known that the smaller blue star is a triple star system, making Almach four stars in all.
+This quadruple star system is located an estimated 350 light-years away.

 In skylore, Almach marks the Princess Andromeda’s left foot.
 Star-hop to Almach from the Great Square of Pegasus, the signature star formation of Northern Hemisphere autumn.

 Two streamers of stars fly outward from the Great Square, starting at the star Alpheratz.
 These streamers of stars are the constellation Andromeda.

 Jump three stars over on the lower streamer to locate Almach.
-At second-magnitude brightness, Almach shines pretty much on a par with the stars of the Big Dipper.
+At 2nd-magnitude brightness, Almach shines pretty much on a par with the stars of the Big Dipper.

-This star – or we should say star system – is located an estimated 350 light-years away.

-Almach looks single, but is really four stars.
-Look through the telescope to see Almach transform into two colorful suns.
-The larger sun appears golden, and the smaller one appears blue.

 Almach shines relatively close to the famous variable star Algol in the constellation Perseus.
 When Algol shines at maximum brilliance, it matches Almach in brightness.